theopmw/leftfield-clothing/TESTING.md

     - [x] Upon successful checkout, the user will be sent a confirmation email containing the details of the order.

+#### Blog

+- **Easily see a summary of posts**

+    - [x] Clicking the Blog link in the main navigation menu opens the Blog Posts Page

+    - [x] The Blog Posts page displays all the blog posts as Bootstap cards.

+- **Easily open and see the full blog post**

+    - [x] Clicking the 'Read More' button (or the post image) on the Blog Posts page opens the individual blog post page with full details of that blog post.

+    - [x] Clicking the 'Back to Blog' button redirects the user back to the Blog Posts Page, displaying all blog posts.

 ### As an Admin I Would like to: